Brain Injury Compensation Claims: Guidance for Clients and Families

 - Help with transport

-The Local Authority can charge for services if people have assets above financial thresholds.
+- The local authority can charge for services if your assets exceed certain financial thresholds.

 Occupational Therapist – recommended adaptations may include: